 Residence Hall Tutoring Program

-The Office of Residence Life, in partnership with the Academic Success Center, offers a Residence Hall Tutoring program every Sunday from 5:00-9:00pm in the Farnham Programming Space.
+The Office of Residence Life, in partnership with the Center for Academic Success and Accessibility Services, offers a Residence Hall Tutoring program every Sunday from 5:00-9:00pm in the Farnham Programming Space.
 Snacks and coffee are provided, and all tutoring sessions are free of charge.

 Students may also visit the Farnham Programming Space during these hours simply to enjoy quiet study time.